transistorsoft/react-native-background-geolocation/docs/http.md

 ### `locationTemplate` & `geofenceTemplate`

 If you wish to provide your own custom HTTP JSON schema, you can configure distinct templates for both `location` and `geofence` data.
-Evaulate variables in your template using Ruby `erb`-style tags:
+Evaluate variables in your template using Ruby `erb`-style tags:

 ```erb
 <%= variable_name %>